aaron-wu1/quartz/content/OS Grad/Lecture 7 - Virtual Memory.md

 	- if you discard some of it it's still maintained in some other data structures????

 ### Summary Mach
-- separate VM representation from  machine dependent and machine independent
+- Separate VM representation from machine dependent and machine independent